The Forgiveness Process

 Posted on October 5, 2009.
 Filed under: The Forgiveness Process |

-Introduction True forgiveness is a life-changing, redemptive, relationship change that takes those involved to a new and higher level of relating and in many cases brings them into the experiencing of God’s grace in ways never before experienced individually and collectively.
-It has God all though it and as a result what is experienced enjoys [...]
+True forgiveness is a life-changing, redemptive, relationship change that takes those involved to a new and higher level of relating and in many cases brings them into the experiencing of God’s grace in ways never before experienced individually and collectively.
+It has God all though it and as a result what is experienced enjoys His peace and a new level of understanding what His grace is all about.
+It blesses all who are connected with it or share in the story of its rebirthing.

 Read Full Post | Make a Comment ( None so far )